noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 ## Architecture: Tokyo National Art Center

 While I was studying abroad in Japan, I had the pleasure to visit the Roppongi district in Tokyo.
 The district was sort of a modern art hub within the city, and it featured many interesting architectural designs, many of which appeared to have been done computationally.
-The video from the <a href="https://www.nact.jp/english/introduce/about.html">Tokyo National Art Center</a> below shows one such case, with the building itself appearing to be a parameteric surface comprised of glass.
+The video from the <a href="https://www.nact.jp/english/introduce/about.html">Tokyo National Art Center</a> below shows one such case, with the building itself appearing to be a parametric surface comprised of glass.
 Other geometries such as cones and circles are built into the structure, no doubt designed and fabricated completely with the help of mathematical computations.

 {% include video id="eHl6Vj7AprY" provider="youtube" %}